 This is the commanders house.
-Offred (Of Fred) has been stationed here to copulate with the commander and bear him a child following a religious uprising inspired by a plague of infertility in what was once the United States of America, but is now the authoritarian state of Gilead.
+Offred (Of Fred) has been stationed here to copulate with the commander and bear him a child.
+Welcome to Gilead, in what used to be the United States of America, where a revolution inspired by a plague of infertility has transformed the free world into the authoritarian state of Gilead.

-Much has been written about the renewed prescience of The Handmaid’s Tale since the election of America’s orange Commander in Chief, who won election without winning the popular vote and brought with him a fear that freedoms, rights and cultural norms would be disposed of.
-There's much talk in the show of not-normal becoming normal with time.
-It rings an erie bell with contemporary viewers in the time of Trump.
+Much has been written about the renewed prescience of The Handmaid’s Tale since the election of America’s orange Commander in Chief, who won election without winning the popular vote, threatening freedoms, rights and some cultural norms.
+There's much talk in the show of not-normal becoming normal with time, which rings an erie bell with contemporary viewers in the time of Trump.

 This bank holiday weekend, the first episode in Margaret Atwood's Booker-winning 1985 novel The Handmaid's Tale arrives on Channel 4.
 It's breathtaking.
 Brilliant.
 Startling in its aggression.
 Even Margaret Atwood is said to be taken aback by the power of the show and in particular a scene in the Red Centre, where fertile women are indoctrinated in the ways of the new order, in which the group of women lay blame and shame a gang-rape victim for her ordeal.